-Nowadays, there are so many diamond cuts that we decided to compare them for you in price.
+Nowadays, there are so many diamond cuts that we decided to compare them for you at price.

 So what diamond cuts are the most affordable?

 The Princess Cut is the most popular among the fancy shapes.
-Choosing the princess shape you can save 20-30% from the price compared with the round cut diamonds.
-The low cost price is explained by the fact that approximately 80% of the weight is retained from the rough diamond while in a round one it is no more than 50% left.
+By choosing the princess shape you can save 20-30% from the price compared with the round cut diamonds.
+The low-cost price is explained by the fact that approximately 80% of the weight is retained from the rough diamond while in a around one it is no more than 50% left.
 The princess cut diamond (G, VS2) can cost you near $4800 for 1.0 carat.